Democratic Leadership Council: Chairs

 (Titles listed are those held at time of assuming chair.)

 Republican equivalent

 On the Republican side of the aisle another centrist organization was founded by moderate and some left of center Republicans with the same purpose for the Republican Party.
-The Republican Leadership Council was founded by former New Jersey Governor Christine Todd Whitman and former Missouri Senator and Episcopal priest John Danforth.
+The Republican Leadership Council was founded by former New Jersey Governor Christine Todd Whitman and former U.S. Senator and Episcopal priest John Danforth.